jborean93/PSWSMan/README.md

 This is currently an unreleased project and is meant to replace [my omi fork](https://github.com/jborean93/omi) as the way PowerShell uses WSMan as a client.
 The following things still need to be done before this could replace the `PSWSMan` PSGallery package:

-+ Figure out a good way to get working on pwsh 7.3 - Harmony is currently incompatible
-+ Check what would be involved to get working on macOS ARM - Harmony is currently incompatible
++ Check what would be involved to get working on macOS ARM - MonoMod is currently incompatible
 + Add more documentation and automation around the tests
   + Create script/playbook that builds the various Windows/Linux/PowerShell permutations and `test.settings.json` files for easier integration testing